Scenic view of RV lifestyle in nature, representing tips for choosing the best state to register your RV for full-time use.

 Rules differ across states:

-California requires emissions tests for motorhomes; Florida does not.
+California requires emissions tests for motorhomes Florida does not.
 Towed RVs may skip registration in Vermont if insured under the tow vehicle.
 Check DMV websites for specifics.
+For best states, our best states to register RV list spots top picks.

 Motorhomes vs. Towed RVs

-Motorhomes, treated like cars, need plates, emissions tests (in some states), and insurance, with fees of $100-$890.
-A Class A motorhome in California requires smog checks and $200-$500 fees.
-Towed RVs need stickers and often tow vehicle insurance, costing $12-$200.
-A Texas fifth wheel may cost $40-$100 with no emissions test.
-Motorhomes face stricter rules due to their self-propelled nature.
+Motorhomes treated like cars need plates emissions tests in some states and insurance with fees of $100 to $890.
+A Class A motorhome in California requires smog checks and $200 to $500 fees.
+Towed RVs need stickers and often tow vehicle insurance costing $12 to $200.
+A Texas fifth wheel may cost $40 to $100 with no emissions test.
+Motorhomes face stricter rules due to their self propelled nature.

 VIN Numbers Demystified